 The directors have prepared the accounts on a going concern basis.
-At 31 December 2016 the Company had cash reserves of US\$4.9m.
-Throughout 2016, in the light of iron ore market conditions, the Company has been taking steps to further reduce its own cost base.
+At 31 December 2017 the Company had cash reserves of US\$3.7m.

-Similar to the Funding Agreement for 2016 project expenditure, Glencore and ZIOC have agreed a Funding Agreement to fund the 2017 Project Work Programme and Budget for the Project of US\$1.4m plus US\$0.29m of discretionary spend dependent on certain workstreams requiring capital.
-After taking in savings arising from previous years, ZIOC has agreed to contribute towards such work programme and budget an amount comprising US\$0.59m plus 49.99% of all discretionary items approved jointly with Glencore.
-Ignoring any entitlement to savings, ZIOC's potential contribution to the Project in 2017 is US\$1.45m in total.
+Similar to the Funding Agreement for 2017 project expenditure, Glencore and ZIOC have agreed a Funding Agreement to fund the 2018 Project Work Programme and Budget for the Project of US\$1.3m plus US\$0.22m of discretionary spend dependent on certain workstreams requiring capital.
+After taking in savings arising from previous years, ZIOC has agreed to contribute towards such work programme and budget an amount comprising US\$0.65m plus 49.99% of all discretionary items approved jointly with Glencore.
+Ignoring any entitlement to savings, ZIOC's potential contribution to the Project in 2018 is US\$0.76m in total.
+In the event that a decision is taken to allocate capital to more extensive product tests or study work additional funding may be required.